 - In the event of scarcity, a colony of crickets would engage in cannibalism where they target, capture, and hunt weak members of their species.

 Most crickets are nocturnal, meaning they tend to come out at night to feed.

-- Other crickets, with the example of tree crickets, display both crepuscular and nocturnal behavior.
+- Other crickets, like tree crickets, display both crepuscular and nocturnal behavior.

-- This means that aside from being active during the night hours, they are also active at dusk.
+- This means that aside from being active at night, they are also active at dusk.

 How Often Do Crickets Eat?